- Undergraduate Students

-- Undergraduates are guaranteed an offer of university-allocated accommodation if they make NTU their first choice and book accommodation by the specified deadline.
+- Undergraduates are guaranteed an offer of university-allocated accommodation if they make NTU their first choice and book their place by the specified deadline.

 - Nottingham is friendly, exciting, and in the middle of everywhere.

-- Nottingham has one of the best nights out in the UK – eight Purple Flag Awards in a row prove it.
+- Nottingham offers a great – and safe – night out, as proven by nine Purple Flag awards in a row.
 There are too many bars and clubs to list, but popular student destinations include Ocean, Pryzm and Ink.
 The city is home to a wide range of live music venues, from the massive Motorpoint Arena to the legendary Rock City and the eclectic Rescue Rooms.

 - In 2015 Nottingham was named a UNESCO World City of Literature, reflecting a proud heritage that includes Lord Byron, DH Lawrence and Alan Sillitoe.
-The city is also home to a number of exhibition spaces such as Nottingham Contemporary, one of the UK’s most exciting art galleries.
+The city also has a number of exhibition spaces such as Nottingham Contemporary, one of the UK's most exciting art galleries.

 - The campuses are linked by regular and frequent bus services.
 Free travel is available between the city centre and some of the outlying halls of residence.

-- Nottingham is easily accessible by road and rail.
-The M1 motorway passes just west of the city, and London, Birmingham, Manchester, Sheffield and Leeds are all around two hours away by train, and the nearby East Midlands Airport serves as a gateway to Europe.
+- Nottingham is easily accessible – the M1 motorway passes just west of the city.
+London, Birmingham, Manchester, Sheffield and Leeds are all around 2 hours away by train, and the nearby East Midlands Airport serves as a gateway to Europe.